Skip to Main Content

 Text reads: Knowbility.
 Be a digtial ally.

 Be A Digital Ally is a free monthly series that covers the basic skills and principles of accessible digital design.
-It is meant for people who regularly interact with and create digital content but are new to accessibility.
+It is meant for people who regularly interact with and create digital content but are newer to accessibility.

 Upcoming Sessions